Chalan Beel: History

 The most important factor dominating the river history in Bengal is the large proportion of silt carried by its rivers.
 It is the silt which has created the land and made it habitable by building it up through the centuries.
 It is silt which is fertilising the land, but the silt, which has been the most beneficial gift of nature, has also produced most of the river problems now confronting the people of Bengal.
 Silt deposited in the old river channel beds has forced them to change course, creating problems for abandoned areas while assisting in developing new areas.

 The main volume of water from the Ganges River began flowing through the Padma channel in the sixteenth century.
 Silt from the Padma helped in building up the southern portion of north Bengal.
 This is the most plausible explanation for the existence of a depression around Chalan Beel.
 The Teesta was active in the region until it changed its course in 1787.
-This territory lies in between the land raised in the north by the Teesta system when it was active and that in the south by the Padma.
+This territory lies between the land raised in the north by the Teesta system when it was active and that in the south by the Padma.